The Atlanta Journal-Constitution

-The Atlanta Journal-Constitution is the only major daily newspaper in the metropolitan area of Atlanta, Georgia.
+The Atlanta Journal-Constitution (sometimes known as the AJC) is an American daily newspaper based in metropolitan area of Atlanta, Georgia.
 It is the flagship publication of Cox Enterprises.
 The Atlanta Journal-Constitution is the result of the merger between The Atlanta Journal and The Atlanta Constitution.
 The two staffs were combined in 1982.
 Separate publication of the morning Constitution and the afternoon Journal ended in 2001 in favor of a single morning paper under the Journal-Constitution name.

-The Atlanta Journal-Constitution has its headquarters in the Atlanta suburb of Dunwoody, Georgia.
-It was formerly co-owned with television flagship WSB-TV and six radio stations, which are located separately in midtown Atlanta; the newspaper remained part of Cox Enterprises, while WSB became part of an independent Cox Media Group.
+The Atlanta Journal-Constitution has its headquarters in Midtown Atlanta.
+It was formerly co-owned with television flagship WSB-TV and six radio stations, which are located separately in Midtown Atlanta; the newspaper remained part of Cox Enterprises, while WSB became part of an independent Cox Media Group.